Environmental, Social and Governance

 Philanthropic & Charitable Initiatives

-In 2020, Omega established, “The Omega Healthcare Investors Business Scholarship Fund”, an undergraduate scholarship fund for students at a local historically Black university.
+In 2020, Omega established, “The Omega Healthcare Investors Business Scholarship Fund,” an undergraduate scholarship fund at a local historically Black university.
 Omega funded a $100,000 per year commitment for 5 years.
-In 2022, Omega donated over $21,000 to Alzheimer’s related charities.
-In addition, each year Omega provides five charities that support diverse local communities with $10,000 each, provides a holiday charitable gift of $10,000 to a local charity, and provides a company match of up to $2,500 per employee in our Charitable Giving & Match program.
+In 2023, Omega donated over $22,000 to Alzheimer’s related charities.
+In addition, each year Omega provides five charities that support diverse local communities with $10,000 each, provides a charitable holiday gift of $10,000 to a local charity, and provides a company match of up to $2,500 per employee in our Charitable Giving & Match program.

 Protecting Our Stakeholders